fjdurlop/deploy-GAISSA/README.md

 Guide (A self-contained manual for each task):
 1. See manuals/api to check how to create an API
-2. See --- to check how to add a pretrained model from hugging face, h5 ... into API and inference
+2. See --- to check how to add a pretrained model from hugging face, h5 ... into an API and inference
 3. AWS setup, how to deploy a model in an AWS vm
 4. Azure setup, how to deploy a model in an Azure vm
 5. GCP setup, how to deploy a model in an GCP vm